Home » Categories » Flute » Flute & Band

 It was my intention to score as lightly as possible when accompanying the flute but also to give the whole band something to get their teeth into with large tutti sections interspersed.
 I was aware of the fact that the whole project was funded from the USA and consequently put in a few musical ideas associated with that country such as the fife and drum/country opening section in the first movement and the air force training routine sergeant/squad chant in the last movement (albeit within a 12-tone note row!).

-A live video recording of Juliette Bausor playing all three movemens of the concerto with the Birmingham Symphonic Winds conducted by Keith Allen at the CBSO Hall in Birmingham (U.K.) on 05/11/05
+Here's a live video recording of Juliette Bausor playing all three movemens of the concerto with the Birmingham Symphonic Winds conducted by Keith Allen at the CBSO Hall in Birmingham (U.K.) on 05/11/05